Inheritance in Cyprus: subtleties, tax aspects, and protection of heirs’ rights

 Case 1.
 Protection of the rights of minor children

 The client is a widow with minor children.
-After her husband’s death, it turned out that all his property had been bequeathed to a third party, and the children’s rights were not mentioned in the will.
+After her husband’s death, it turned out that all the property had been bequeathed to a third party, and the children’s rights were not mentioned in the will.
 The court, guided by Article 42 of the Wills and Succession Law (Cap.
 195), recognized the children’s right to a forced heirship, despite the testator’s will.
 The dispute was resolved in favor of the children: they were allocated at least half of the inheritance.

 Case 2.
 Contesting a will due to incapacity